DR Conversion Toolbox: Advanced Remarketing Strategies

-By Pippa Nutt, Senior Vice President, Online & Canadian Media
+By Pippa Nutt, Senior Vice President, Digital & Canadian Media

 Day in, day out, marketers are faced with the same core challenges: How do we market more effectively – to the right people, at the right time, with the right offer that will guarantee response?

 Imagine how hyper-focused your efforts could be if you could skip the step of identifying who is interested in what you have to offer.
-Enter remarketing, the opportunistic Golden Goose of online marketing.
+Enter remarketing, the opportunistic Golden Goose of digital marketing.
 But anyone can tag visitors.
-It's the strategies behind how you use that information that make or break a campaign.
+It’s the strategies behind how you use that information that makes or breaks a campaign.

 If you have never heard of remarketing, here’s the skinny to get you up to speed: remarketing (also referred to as “retargeting”) essentially allows you to remarket your ads to users who have previously visited your website.
 The value therein is pretty transparent.
 It’s easier to sell something to someone who has identified a need or interest vs. trying to build that need from the ground up.
 Simply put, remarketing is a powerful tool that is proven to increase conversions and overall campaign efficiencies, and offers a secondary benefit of increased brand awareness.